nberkow/pdb-phrases/README.md

 Bracelet: TTYIII

-Where it comes from: Humans <br>
+**Where it comes from:** Humans
-Where it really comes from: Blank Space
+**Where it really comes from:** Blank Space

-The Lyric: “They’ll tell you I’m insane (Insane)”
+**The Lyric:** “They’ll tell you I’m insane (Insane)”

-What it says about you: This song is about owning your image and re-inventing yourself at the same time no matter what people think.
+**What it says about you:** This song is about owning your image and re-inventing yourself at the same time no matter what people think.
 If you’re wearing this you’re ready to cross over into a new genre

-Other options: <br>
+**Other options:**
-IGGDIF — Blank Space <br>
+IGGDIF — Blank Space
 DYTIAT — Bad Blood

 ## Reputation